-Please review our REFERENCES on CITYSEARCH.COM, ANGIES LIST, GOOGLE or LINKEDIN.COM !
+Please review our REFERENCES on CITYSEARCH, ANGIE’S LIST, GOOGLE & LINKEDIN!
 We really appreciate our clients- THANK YOU for all your terrific comments!

-New standard mileage rates.
-The Internal Revenue Service recently announced an increase in the optional standard mileage rates for the 2014.
+The Internal Revenue Service recently announced a change in the optional standard mileage rates for 2014.
 The rate has been decreased to 56.0 from 56.5 cents a mile for all business miles driven.

 Please call or e-mail Patti at 704-846-3485 or Patti@LarryAClarkCPA.com with any related questions or concerns, or if you already know you want to file extensions.
 We sincerely appreciate your consideration – thank you!